 Films are shown on the 4th Thursday of the month except for December.
 Come view and discuss documentary films on current issues.
 Light refreshments will be provided.
 Sign up to be added to the film email list: email@example.com

-A series featuring regional authors.
+Central Virginia writers discuss their latest works on Sundays at 2pm.
 Come support the homegrown writers and enjoy an afternoon of discussion.
 Program listings are below.

 On the third Thursday of the month bring your lunch and discuss fiction and non-fiction books.
 Library staff will provide value-added content and lead the discussion.
 Drinks and desserts will be provided.
 Sign up to be added to the book email list: firstname.lastname@example.org (RSS for Events)